wackfx/AirlineTycoon/README.md

 only be used for non-commercial purposes and remains property of BFG.

 It is therefore *not* open-source in the free software sense, for more information refer to the License.txt.

-## What works?

-The singleplayer game is fully playable without issues.
-Network multiplayer support has been reimplemented using ENet and alternatively using RakNet instead of DirectPlay and might behave differently than the original.

-The game can also be played on Linux.

 ## Building